Zack-Dx/use-cart/README.md

 # Cart-it

-Cart-it is a custom React hook for managing a shopping cart.
+Cart-it is a custom React hook for managing a shopping cart using only the localStorage feature of web browsers.

 ## Installation